Easy Homemade Larabars (+ Infinite Flavor Variations)

 • Mango.
 Look for unsweetened.
 Not very sticky, so like the apples, these can't function as the only fruit component.

-This is where all the good protein and fat comes from.
+This is where all the good protein and fat come from.
 Working with a 2:1 ratio, you need about half as much of this category as of the previous.
-Moderately oily nuts work the best; ones that are super oily or on the drier side make a bar that crumbles more easily.
+Moderately oily nuts work the best; ones that are very oily or on the drier side make a bar that crumbles more easily.
 You can use raw or roasted, salted or unsalted; pick what works best for your tastes and diet.
+Note that, although they're common in granola bars, oats will not work in homemade Larabars.
 In order from most to least effective, here are some options.

 • Peanuts.
-Definitely the best texture and they're budget-friendly.
+They yield the best texture and they're budget-friendly.

 • Cashews.
 They work almost as well as peanuts, although they're a lot pricier.

 • Almonds.
-Because they're on the drier side, they don't work great, but you can use them if you have a lot of other sticky stuff, i.e. all dates or figs, or if you combine multiple nut types.
+Because they're on the drier side, they don't work great, but you can use them if you have a lot of other sticky ingredients (e.g., all dates or figs) or if you combine multiple nut types.

 • Pecans.
-I love pecans so much, but they're a little bit too crumbly and oily to excel here.
-Same as above, they can work with the right ingredients.
+Although pecans are delicious, they're a little bit too crumbly and oily to excel here.
+Same as above, they can work with the right ingredients or in small amounts.

 Step #3: Choose Add-Ins

 You can add in some other tasty bits to your Larabar copycat.
-Just keep in mind that it will effect the overall consistency of your bar, so keep the total amount relatively small, especially if you have a less sticky fruit mixture.
+Just keep in mind that it will effect the overall consistency of the bars, so keep the total amount relatively small, especially if you have a less sticky fruit mixture.
+Avoid anything with a syrup texture, like maple syrup or honey, since the bars will be too wet.

 • Chocolate.
-Obviously!
-Just made sure to add it toward the end of the time in the food processor so that it doesn't melt.
-I prefer dark since there's a lot of sweetness coming from the fruit.
+Make sure to add it toward the end of the time in the food processor so that it doesn't melt.
+Opt for dark chocolate since its bitterness complements the dates well.
+You can use either chocolate chips or chopped dark chocolate from an artisan bar.

 • Chocolate covered espresso beans